 No student receives family medical leave, parental leave, or adoptive benefits as an employee would, but all students receive consideration for absences due to family duties and emergencies as are consistent with the attendance policies in place under ABA accreditation requirements.

 The university provides excellent ALLY training multiple times each semester, which is open to all faculty, staff, and students.
 The university also hosts a Gender Brown Bag Series, which gives faculty, staff, students, and community members the opportunity to come together over the noon hour and discuss gender issues.
+The law school provides diversity and inclusion training and discussion at faculty meetings and at the staff retreats.

 Many of our faculty and staff attend events sponsored by the local alternative community and support their causes and organizations.
 Our Associate Dean for Centers and External Programs has given pro bono assistance to Positive Connections, a local non-profit support organization for sexual health and support services, including HIV and other issues.
 Assistance has been given with legal issues, including sale and purchase of the commercial property for their current site as well as providing board member training for their governing board.